-Finest Blog - Fourth Weekly Pick of May 2012 We always meet very interesting people in the internet forums.
+We always meet very interesting people in the internet forums.
 It is very educational to interact with people from various background and different ages.
 Many times, elders get a good grip and understanding of generation gap in these forums while the younger generation understands the expectations of the elders.
 Subjects of various categories are discussed freely in such forum and many interact with each other without getting an opportunity to meet each other in person.
 Sometimes, bond between two forum members could reach heights that could be parallel to closest family members such as mother, father, sister, brother, daughter, son, uncle, aunt, etc. In forums of these kinds it is very important to follow etiquette whether they are made in written form or not.
 Most importantly, all blogs or posts should be written in a manner not offensive to anyone exceptions being any writings that are directed at addressing social, economical, environmental, governmental, financial, national or international issues.
 When we respond to such blogs or posts, even if someone disagrees with the views of the writer, it will be nice to write the respondent’s view point rather than writing a dissenting note.
 If anyone likes to appreciate a writer for the blog or post, he or she should do so by posting a feedback with specific details of what he or she likes rather than writing “nice one” or “I enjoyed reading it.”
-If a feedback is to be given regarding improvements, it should be sent through private message.
+If a feedback is to be given regarding improvements, it should be sent through private message rather than finding fault of their use of language or the content of a thread in that thread itself.
 Mostly members in such forums don’t provide their complete profile and it will be difficult for anyone to understand the background or intellectual capabilities of the members.
-It is always important to treat each other with mutual respect even if they are younger.
-If someone is posing a problem in their life in a public domain, everyone needs to be sympathetic and try to help if he or she has a construction suggestion.
+It is always important to treat each other with mutual respect.
+If someone is posing a problem in their life in a public domain, everyone needs to be sympathetic and try to help if he or she has a constructive suggestions.
 We need to definitely address their question instead of preaching them what to do or what not to do.
 No one should underestimate the capabilities of another individual.
 They may not share all the circumstances leading up to their problem.
 We need to be kind in our responses.
 Under no circumstances, one should test the knowledge of another person as it is disrespectful, no matter how much that writer is considered as an expert in one or more subjects by other members of the forum.
-Under no circumstances, one should use offensive languages nor should one respond in a derogatory manner even if the original post is controversial and a subject that is not comfortable for someone to read.
-The forum’s etiquette rules will govern which post deserves to be retained.
+No one should use offensive languages nor should one respond in a derogatory manner even if the original post is controversial and a subject or language used that is not comfortable for someone to read.
+Particularly, more individuals should not join hands to criticize one writer agreeing with the criticism made by someone else giving an impression of ganging up against one writer.
+It is best to give a chance for the writer and the individual to resolve the issues themselves.
+The forum’s etiquette rules govern which post deserves to be retained and the members should only report if they find the language or content as offensive.
 We should never give personal information in a public domain as it could be dangerous.
 If we wish to exchange information, it is better if information is sent through private messages.
 Lastly, we need to understand the purpose of interactions in these forums is to build friendship with many people across the world and these are not forums where the purpose is to demonstrate our capabilities or intelligence.
 When we write, we should write something that might be useful to others and not to sell our capabilities.
 Every interaction should be with a view to maintain cordial relationship with another member.
 It is always better to assume that we have more to learn from others than for us to give knowledge to others.
 By nature, a conflict with someone gives as much pain to us as to others if not more.
 Let us promote togetherness and thrive on becoming interdependent with a community of people.
 Let the purpose be to help each other and enjoy the company of fellow writers.